 -->

-• DO NOT WEAR SHOES YOU WEAR OUTSIDE INTO YOUR HOUSE!
-This is how most puppies get Parvo.
+– DO NOT WEAR SHOES YOU WEAR OUTSIDE INTO YOUR HOUSE!
+This is how most puppies catch and die from Parvo.

-• Do NOT try to console a fearful, anxious, or nervous dog.
-It will simply reinforce the insecurity.
+– Do NOT try to console a fearful, anxious, or nervous dog.
+It will only reinforce the insecurity.

-• NEVER call your puppy to come to you if anything she might perceive as negative will follow such as discipline, vet trip, medicine, leave dog park, leave the back yard, a bath, etc. It takes one time and she figures out she would have been a lot better off if she hadn’t come to you.
-EVERY time you call her to you and she comes you’re throwing a party!
+– NEVER call your puppy to you if you do anything she might perceive as negative such as discipline, medicine, leave the back yard, a bath, etc. It takes only one time to teach them NOT to come!

-• As soon as she has her final vaccinations, start going to day care or the dog park.
-Be VERY careful!
-See my guidelines.
+– As soon as she has her final vaccinations, start playing with other dogs in a SAFE and fun way!
+If you go to day care or the dog park, be VERY careful!
+See my dog park guidelines.

-• Do not run or ride a bike with your puppy before one year of age.
+– Do not run or ride a bike with your puppy before 18 months of age.
 Her joints are still developing and can be damaged.

 The Parvo Virus